JacobNakayu/web-app-base/documentation/01-first-setup.md

         - Some MAC users encounter a permissions or authentication error when trying to load Python and Node in the build process.
 In this case:
           - Navigate to your root directory
           - Run `sudo chmod -R 775 ~/.docker`
-          - Return to the web-app-base directory
+          - Return to the it-security-steesh directory
           - Run `docker-compose up --build` (no sudo)
     - For Ubuntu
         ```